 - Kids do understand the needs of their body (perhaps better than we do).
 A journey is a change for them as much as it is for us.
 Don’t expect them to immediately fall into a routine or follow the same eating, sleeping and playing patterns that they are used to at home.
 They might eat less when they are traveling long distances – it happens with us too.
 We kept feeding our little one on one day trip until she threw up at night because her stomach couldn’t digest as usual.
 The journey had slowed down the digestion.
 We regretted not being able to read the signs.
 Sometimes they might not sleep as usual, particularly the day you travel and have reached the destination.
 Let them be.
 They will slowly adopt to the change.

 - Kids and babies this age often require lots of things on a daily basis and most of them are essentials which means you can’t leave them behind even if you are traveling for a couple of days.
 As such, your best bet is to be organized with your packing.
 Digging through your bag to get hold of that tiny dress (or socks!) every time is the last thing that you would want to do.
 Travel organizers have helped us tremendously in traveling with our little one.
+While we are talking about packing efficiently for the kid, here’s an article on packing list for Africa with kids, which we are sure, will be of help to you.
+Many of these packing tips are applicable for other destinations as well.

 Choose the destination wisely